delta-hq/l2-lxp-liquidity-reward/README.md

     1. With path being `/<your_protocol_handle>`
 4. Submit your contract addresses through this [Form](https://forms.gle/DJ2975hZwhz32t5r6)

+### Code Changes Expected

+1. Create a function like below:

+  export const getUserTVLByBlock = async (blocks: BlockData) => {
+      const { blockNumber, blockTimestamp } = blocks
+      //    Retrieve data using block number and timestamp
+    // YOUR LOGIC HERE
+      return csvRows

+  };

+2. Interface for input Block Data is, in below blockTimestamp is in epoch format.

+  interface BlockData {
+    blockNumber: number;
+    blockTimestamp: number;
+}

+3. Output "csvRow" is a list.
+  const csvRows: OutputDataSchemaRow[] = [];

+  type OutputDataSchemaRow = {
+      block_number: number;
+      timestamp: number;
+      user_address: string;
+      token_address: string;
+      token_balance: bigint;
+      token_symbol: string; //token symbol should be empty string if it is not available };

+4. You can check the index.ts in Gravita project to refer this in use.

 ### Data Requirement
 Goal: **Hourly snapshot of TVL by User by Asset**